-50. The remuneration committee should carry out its duties independently and, in addition to the duties assigned by law, should have the following responsibilities: a) Propose to the Board of Directors the basic conditions of senior management contracts. b) Verify compliance with the remuneration policy established by the company. c) Regularly review the remuneration policy applied to directors and senior executives, including the share based remuneration systems and their application, and ensure that their individual remuneration is in line with that paid to the other directors and senior executives at the Company. d) Ensure that any conflicts of interest do not undermine the independence of the external advice provided to the committee. e) Verify the information on directors' and senior management remuneration contained in the corporate documents, including the annual report on directors' remuneration.
-Compliant [X] Partially compliant [] Explain [] 51. muneration committee should consult with the company's chairman and CEO, especially on matter og to executive directors and senior executives.
-Compliant [X] Partially compliant [] Explain [] 52. be se lles governing the composition and operation of the supervision and control committees should out in the regulations of the Board of Directors and be consistent with those applicable to the obligatory committees in accordance with the above recommendations, including: a) They should be composed exclusively of non-executive directors, with a majority of independent directors. b) Their chairmen should be independent directors. c) The Board of Directors should appoint the members of these committees, bearing in mind the knowledge, skills and experience of the directors and the duties of each committee, and should discuss their proposals and reports; and to report, at the first plenary session of the Board of Directors after its meetings, on its activity and should be accountable for the work carried out. d) The committees may seek external advice, when they consider it necessary for the carrying out of their duties. e) Minutes should be taken of their meetings and made available to all directors.
-Compliant [] Partially compliant [] Explain [] Not applicable [X]
+49. The appointments committee should consult with the chairman of the board of directors and the CEO of the company, especially on matters relating to executive directors. equest the consideration cancies of Director from the Compliant [X] Partially compliant [ ] Explain [ ] 50. nittee should carry ou d have the following addition to the duties a) Propose to the Bo ard of Directors the b asic conditic ns of senior manage ment contracts. b) Verify compliance e with the remuneration on policy est ablished by the comp oany. c) share based remu uneration systems and their applica ation, and ensure tha executives, including the at their individual secutives at the Company. d) Ensure that any coprovided to the c not undermir e the independence e of the external advice e) ation on directors' and nents, including the c - on contained in the various eration.
+Compliant [X] Partially compliant [ ] Explain [ ] 51. nittee should consult v rectors and senior ex pany's chairman and d CEO, especially on matters Compliant [X] Partially compliant [ ] Explain [ ] 52. be se et out in the regula Directors and I be consistent with t ntrol committees should hose applicable to the ons, including: a) They should be co omposed exclusively ectors. of non-execu tive directors, with a majority of b) Their chairmen sh ould be independent t directors. c) knowledge, skills of discuss their properties. and experience of the e directors ard to report, a nd the duties of each t the first plenary ses ees, bearing in mind the necession committee, and should sion of the Board of Directors carried out. d) The committees mof their duties. nay seek external advi ice, when the ey consider it necesso ary for the carrying out e) Minutes should be e taken of their meetir ngs and mad e available to all dire ctors.
+Compliant [ ] Partially compliant [ ] Explain [ ] Not applicable [X]